theolm/template-flutter-app/README.md

 - Pre-defined theme using dynamic colors

 ## Credits
-The coded used on the base theme was taken from the app [Paisa](https://github.com/RetroMusicPlayer/Paisa)
+The code used on the base theme was taken from the app [Paisa](https://github.com/RetroMusicPlayer/Paisa)

 [//]: # (flutter pub run build_runner clean)
 [//]: # (flutter pub run build_runner build)